Mochiredpanda/RenPatch/README.md

 - Designed for RenPy developers and screenwriters to fix missing character problem without any Python knowledges.

 Turbo Mode (Coming Soon)
-Full Custom Subsetting: Instead of a patch, generate a single, perfectly optimized font containing only the characters used in your game.
-Largely reduce the font size in your game packages.
-Built high-performance font solution for your Ren'Py projects.
+- Full Custom Subsetting: Instead of a patch, generate a single, perfectly optimized font containing only the characters used in your game.
+- Largely reduce the font size in your game packages.
+- Built high-performance font solution for your Ren'Py projects.

 Multi-language Optimization
-Specialized logic for Korean/Japanese support, to drastically reduce font bloat in international releases.
-Add multi-language font solution to your Ren'Py projects.
+- Specialized logic for Korean/Japanese support.
+- Drastically reduce font bloat in international releases.
+- Add multi-language font solution to your Ren'Py projects.

 ---